cosmos/developer-portal/academy/2-cosmos-concepts/7-multistore-keepers.md

 <HighlightBox type="tip">

-If you would like to get started on building your own checkers game, you can go straight to the main exercise in Run Your Own Cosmos Chain [natively with SDK v0.50](/hands-on-exercise/1-native/index.md) or [with Ignite CLI](/hands-on-exercise/1-ignite-cli/index.md) to start from scratch.
+If you would like to get started on building your own checkers game, you can go straight to the main exercise in Run Your Own Cosmos Chain, either [natively with SDK v0.50](/hands-on-exercise/1-native/index.md) or [with Ignite CLI](/hands-on-exercise/1-ignite-cli/index.md) to start from scratch.
 <br/><br/>
 More precisely, you can jump to:

 * [Add a game in storage](/hands-on-exercise/1-native/3-add-game.md) to see how to define a map storage natively in Cosmos SDK v0.50, and its usage in the keeper.
-* [Store Object - Make a Checkers Blockchain](/hands-on-exercise/1-ignite-cli/3-stored-game.md) for general detail of how you handle your game in storage.
+* [Store Object - Make a Checkers Blockchain](/hands-on-exercise/1-ignite-cli/3-stored-game.md) for general detail of how to handle your game in storage.
-* [Create and Save a Game Properly](/hands-on-exercise/1-ignite-cli/5-create-handling.md) for how you would handle the game when it is being created.
+* [Create and Save a Game Properly](/hands-on-exercise/1-ignite-cli/5-create-handling.md) for how to handle the game when it is being created.
 * [Keep an Up-To-Date Game Deadline](/hands-on-exercise/2-ignite-cli-adv/1-game-deadline.md), where you add a small feature to your chain.
 * [Put Your Games in Order](/hands-on-exercise/2-ignite-cli-adv/3-game-fifo.md) to see the implementation of the FIFO within the constraints of the store.
 * [Store leaderboard candidates](/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md) in the context's **transient store**.